rui-vas-tech/rui-vas-tech/README.md

 # Product Lead & Solutions Architect

 - 👋 Hi, I’m Rui Vas
-- 🗣️ I speak Portuguese, English, Spanish and a bit of French.
+- 🗣️ I speak Portuguese, English, Spanish and a bit of French
-- 👀 I’m interested in AI, Robotics,
+- 👀 I’m interested in Systems - AI, Robotics, Biomechanics and Psychology
-- 🌱 I’m currently learning Langchain and multi-agent systems
+- 🌱 I’m currently learning Langchain and multi-agent AI systems
 - 💞️ I’m looking to collaborate on applications of LLMs to business and social impact
-- 📫 How to reach me at rui.vasconcelos.mail@gmail.com, or via whatsapp on (+351) 919154539
+- 📫 How to reach me at rui.vasconcelos.mail@gmail.com, or via whatsapp on (+351) 91 9154539
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a great dancer, and musician at times